Skip to content

 • save(data): Method to be implemented by subclasses for saving data.

-Before creating a custom IO class step-by-step, first consider the following implementation using the Faiss library.
+Before creating a custom IO class, first consider the following implementation using the Faiss library.
 The FaissIndex class extends the IO class and implements the load and save methods:

 In this section, we will go step-by-step through the creation of a simple text-based file dataset.